the-mac/data-store-ios/README.md

     [self.navigationController popViewControllerAnimated:YES];
 }
 ```
-In the example above, we simply assign the name and destination attributes of the Flight model instance.
+In the example above, we simply assign to the name and destination attributes of the Flight model instance.
 When we call the save method, a record will be inserted into the database.
-Alternatively, if you make another change to the Model instance and save again it will update the database record.
+Alternatively, if you make another change to the Model instance and save it again, it will update the database record instead.

-### Retrieving Multiple Models
+### Retrieving Multiple Records
-Now that we have seen how to [save](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/save) data with a [Model](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html), we are ready to start retrieving data from your database.
-Think of each model as a powerful query builder allowing you to fluently query the database table associated with the model.
-Take the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function for example:
+Now that we have seen how to use the [save](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/save) method on a [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html), we are ready to start retrieving data from our database.

+Next we will query the database table associated with the model for all records, with the [all](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/all) function:
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];

     NSArray * all = [Flight all];
-    NSInteger count = all.count;
-    self.flightCountLabel.text = [NSString stringWithFormat:@"%d Flight(s) Booked", count];
+    for (Flight* flight in all) {
+        ...
     }
+}
 ```
-In this example, we simply assign the NSArray from the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function of the Flight model.
-It's just that simple to get all records of a specific table.
+In this example, we simply assign the NSArray from the [all](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/all) function of the Flight class.
+As you can see, with a single function call we can get all the records of a specific database table.

-Alternatively, if you want to query a subset you will have to use the [advanced branch]() of the DataStore Framework to use the [where]() and [orWhere]() query builder methods and the [get]() method to execute the queries.
+Alternatively, if you want to query a subset you will have to use the [advanced branch]() of the DataStore Framework to get access to the [where]() and [orWhere]() query builder functions and the [get]() function to execute the queries.

-### Retrieving Single Models
+### Retrieving A Single Record
 In addition to retrieving all of the records for a given table, you can also retrieve a single record.
-Instead of returning a collection of models like with the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function, the [find](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/find) function returns a single model instance:
+Instead of returning a collection of records like with the [all](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/all) function, the [find](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/find) function returns a single [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html) instance:
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];